Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Phase transition for activated random walks

-We start stabilizing the particle that starts at $x_1$.
-To that end, we subsequently topple the sites found by the first virtual walk.
-Since all the sleep instructions have been replaced, the trajectory of the particle started in $x_1$ will coincide with the path of the corresponding exploration walk, until it finds the instruction $\tau^{a_1,j_1(a_1)}=\tau_{a_1\varrho}$.
+We first stabilize the particle that starts at $x_1$.
+To that end, we successively topple the sites found by the first explorer.
+Since all the sleep instructions have been replaced, the trajectory of the particle started at $x_1$ will coincide with the path of the corresponding explorer, until it finds the trap $\tau^{a_1,j_1(a_1)-1}=\tau_{a_1\varrho}$.
 At this moment the particle will become passive, and the site $a_1$ will be stable.

-Notice that, after the last visit to $a_1$, the exploration walk does not go further to the right, so when settling the first particle we use all the instructions explored by the first virtual walk, except some lying in $\{1,\dots,a_1\}$.
-Therefore, the same procedure can be applied to the second particle, as it will find the same instructions that determined the second exploration walk.
+Notice that, after the last visit to $a_1$, the explorer does not go further to the right, so when settling the first particle we use all the instructions examined so far, except some lying in $\llbracket a_0+1,a_1 \rrbracket$.
+Therefore, the same procedure can be applied to the second particle, as it will find the same instructions that determined the second exploration path.

-Notice also that the first particle does not visit $0$, and the second particle neither visits $0$ nor $a_1$, so it is settled without activating the first particle.
+Notice also that the first particle does not visit $0$, and the second particle neither visits $0$ nor $a_1$, thus it is settled without activating the first particle.
 Following the same procedure, the $k$-th particle is settled at $a_k$, without ever visiting $\{0,a_1,a_2,\dots,a_{k-1}\}$, for all $k=1,\dots,n$.
 After settling the $n$ first particles in $\Z_+$, we perform the analogous procedure for the first $n$ particles in $\Z_-$.